Volkswagen ID.4: China

 The Volkswagen ID.4 is available as two variants in China called the ID.4 X and the ID.4 Crozz.
 The two variants feature slightly different styling and are produced by SAIC-Volkswagen and FAW-Volkswagen respectively.

 The ID.4 Crozz is similar to the European ID.4 and is offered with a smaller battery and a range of 400 km and 125 kW of power as well as a longer-ranged version offering 550 km of range according to the NEDC test and 150 kW of power.
 A high performance version with dual motor all-wheel drive and 225 kW as well as 520 km of range is to be released as well.
 For the SAIC-Volkswagen ID.4 X, the car gains 20 mm in length, mainly through the addition of a different bumper.

+Australia

+The ID.4 was launched in Australia in 2025.
+Pricing starts from AU$59,990 for the ID.4 Pro variant.
+In the Australian market, the ID.4 competes with the facelifted Tesla Model Y and with the BYD Sealion 7.

+Only the larger, 82-kWh battery is offered in Australia.
+Both rear-wheel-drive and all-wheel-drive variants are available.
+The ID.5 coupe SUV was also launched in Australia alongside the ID.4.

+Safety

+The ID.4 in North America was awarded "Top Safety Pick+" by the IIHS from 2021 to 2023.